-Recently, a long-term hunting knife manufacturer client of ten years was rewarded placement in Walmart for their revolutionary new product.
+Recently, a long-term sporting goods client of ours was rewarded placement in Walmart for their revolutionary new product.
 It won over Walmart because it’s innovative, made of quality materials, packaged correctly, easy-to-use and understand and our client has the support and the inventory to fulfill the required purchase order (10,000+ units).

 If you are a hunting or outdoor company that has attempted to get into Walmart, you know it is not easy.
-Walmart is the holy grail for most product companies because one purchase order can be worth hundreds of thousands of dollars.
+Walmart is the holy grail for most sporting goods companies because one purchase order can be worth hundreds of thousands of dollars.

 Below are 6 points to keep in mind that will improve your chances of getting your product into Walmart.

 All great businesses start with a unique offering in the marketplace.
 In order for any large retailer to do business with you, your product has to be somewhat innovative.
 It has to solve a problem needed by many.
 It also must be durable and packaged in a way so that when customers buy it, it doesn’t break, people can’t steal it and it is designed to be seamlessly placed on Walmart’s shelves.
 Keep this in mind as you design and develop your product and packaging.
 Make sure that during production you adhere to Wal-Mart’s requirements and build in good cost margins as Walmart will ask for pricing below wholesale.

 2. Develop your brand

 We are firm believers in the following statement: “Unless you stand for something, you stand for nothing.”
 We have 10-20 of everything in the marketplace.
 Unless you develop your brand you risk falling into the cacophony of products that only differentiate on functions and features.
 A well-developed brand makes your product stand heads and shoulders above the competition because of its unique story and personality.